LorneWhiteway/lfi_project/GowerStreetSims/README.md

 This is the public directory containing the Gower Street Simulations, a suite of approximately 800 n-body cosmological simulations created using Pkdgrav3 (https://arxiv.org/abs/1609.08621; https://bitbucket.org/dpotter/pkdgrav3/src).
 The simulations are described in section II.B.1 of https://arxiv.org/abs/2310.17557; a more detailed paper describing the simulations is in preparation.

 We do not provide the full four-dimensional simulation output (i.e. 3D positions of particles for a series of times slices).
-Rather, we provide the 'lightcone' data; this shows where on the sky the central observer would currently see each simulation object, which this information binned into redshift ranges i.e. tomographic bins.
+Rather, we provide the 'lightcone' data; this shows where on the sky the central observer would currently see each simulation object, with this information binned into redshift ranges i.e. tomographic bins.

 The simulations are stored in several directories, with names such as 'runsC'.
 Within each directory there are several TAR archive files, with names such as 'run111.tar.gz'.
 Each such file contains one simulation.